 While considering the flow of the ink might be obvious, it is important when choosing which inks you take a liking to.
 When referring to the flow, we are referring to the wetness of the ink and how smoothly the ink flows out of the nib.
 Some inks are considered “wet” while others are considered “dry”.
 Wet inks tend to write smooth, releasing more ink onto the paper, however, they are more likely to bleed or feather.
 At the same time, dry inks are not as smooth but are less likely to bleed or feather.

-Composition of fountain pen ink is vital when it comes to the preservation of your writing instrument.
-You wouldn’t want to damage your pen due to minor detail that could have easily been avoided had you be well informed.
+The composition of fountain pen ink is vital when it comes to the preservation of your writing instrument.
+You wouldn’t want to damage your pen due to minor detail that could have easily been avoided had you been better informed.

 Waterproof or Water Resistant

 Waterproofness determines whether the ink will wash away or smear due to contact with water.
 Many dye-based inks will not hold up against water because of the water particles that play a big part in their makeup.
 Most if not all fountain water inks will be water-resistant, meaning your ink won’t completely wash away when wet but will smear.
 If you are looking for waterproof ink, a fountain pen might not be for you.